WHS-Robotics-Classes/I2R_Lab_3.3-Utilizing_analogWrite/README.md

 Read [this reference page](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) about the new function we are learning.
 Pay attention to the difference between `digitalWrite()` and `analogWrite()` (What is the primary difference in the code and which pins may be used with this function?)

 ### Step Three: Write the Code
 Write a sketch that makes the lights on your breadboard alternate continuously between three levels of light.
-When red is fully lit, green is off and blue is at 50% power.
-When green is fully lit, blue is off and red is at 50% power.
-When blue is fully lit, red is off and green is at 50% power.
-Put a one second delay between each step.
+- Red LED
+ - full power
+ - one second delay
+ - 40% power
+ - one second delay
+ - 0% power
+ - one second delay
+- Green LED (repeat the cycle)
+- Blue LED (repeat the cycle)

+There is some starte code above to help.

 See the video here for an example:

 ### Step Four: Debug and Submit